Big winner in MnDOT’s snowplow contest: Plowy McPlowFace

 "We thank everyone for their votes and participation in this fun contest, and through the process, becoming more aware of our snowplows, the tireless women and men who operate them, and the work necessary to keep our roads safe," Anderson Kelliher said.

-The idea for the contest gained traction after Roadshow, a transportation website, posted an article in December explaining how Scotland names its entire snowplow fleet and posts a map showing their location.
-The country calls the vehicles "gritters," the article said, which led to witty handles such as "Gritney Spears," "Gritty Gritty Bang Bang" and "Snowkemon Go."
-The article went viral.
+The idea for the contest gained traction after Roadshow, a transportation website, in December posted an article — which went viral — explaining how Scotland names its entire snowplow fleet and posts a map showing their location.
+The country calls the vehicles "gritters," the article said, which led to witty handles such as "Gritney Spears" and "Gritty Gritty Bang Bang."

 Tim Harlow • 612-673-7768